xuhuifan/FFVD/README.md

 # FFVD: Free-Form Variational Dynamics for Gaussian Process State-Space Models

-FFVD provides an implementation of the method in the paper [Free-Form Variational Inference for Gaussian Process State-Space Models](https://arxiv.org/abs/2302.09921)  in Tensorflow.
+FFVD provides an implementation of the method in the paper [Free-Form Variational Inference for Gaussian Process State-Space Models](https://arxiv.org/abs/2302.09921) (to appear at [ICML 2023](https://icml.cc/)) in Tensorflow.

 ## Usage